 But what if these bedtime behaviors revealed deeper truths about our nature?
 We set out to find correlations between personality traits and bedtime habits to learn how our dispositions might dictate how we seek shut-eye each night.
-To do so, we administered a modified version of the Myers-Briggs Type Indicator® to over 1,000 Americans, then asked them about their bedtimes routines.
+To do so, we administered a modified version of a four-letter type personality test to over 1,000 Americans, then asked them about their bedtimes routines.
 Our findings reveal how specific traits (such as extraversion or an analytical orientation) correlate with certain techniques to achieve sleep – from meditation to medication.
 How might your personality relate to your bedtime routine?
 Read on to find out.

 Unwinding and Inhibition

 In the pursuit of sound slumber, one common relaxation tactic was intoxication: Extroverted respondents consumed wine or hard liquor before nodding off 6 percent more often than introverts.
 Extroverts also took baths before bed to a greater extent – perhaps with a glass in hand.